Bioidentical Hormone Replacement

-Since the delivery of hormones from pellets is cardiac driven, there is a steady, physiological dose of hormone being delivered to the body.
+Since the delivery of hormones from pellets is cardiac-driven, there is a steady, physiological dose of hormone being delivered to the body.
 This prevents the roller coaster effect of some other delivery methods.
-For example, in men, after a testosterone injection, their testosterone levels will be high, but by the end of that cycle, his levels will be very low prior to the next injection.
+For example, in men, after a testosterone injection, their testosterone levels will be high, but by the end of that cycle, their levels will be very low prior to the next injection.
 For some people, these highs and lows are something that they would like to eliminate pellets are the perfect option.*

 Pellets have a much longer time in between doses.
 On average, pellets in a female will last 3-4 months, and in men, 4-6 months.
 For many, it is much more convenient to come in to get pelleted once every 3-6 months, rather than weekly injections, or applying creams daily.*

 The dosing is always the same.
 Once we have the right dose dialed in, which is usually on the 1st or 2nd insertion, we can keep you consistently at your optimal levels!
 However, with some other modalities, particularly creams, there can be inconsistencies with the dosing.
-Another possible concern with creams is the possibility of transference onto others.*
+Another possible concern with creams is the possibility of transference to others.*